 Example:

-A square has side length = 4 units.
+A square has a side length = 4 units.

 Perimeter=4×4=16 units